-I am an assistant professor with the Interaction Design (IxD) group in the Department of Design, Production and Management in the Faculty of Engineering Technology.
+I am an Assistant Professor in the Interaction Design (IxD) group within the Department of Design, Production and Management, Faculty of Engineering Technology.

-As a health geographer and design researcher, my unconventional research interests are rooted in a human-centred, geographically inspired approach to designing healthcare environments and systems that support positive health outcomes.
-I am interested in transdisciplinary, mixed-method research, evaluation frameworks and policymaking that support inclusive, accessible and socially sustainable design.
+As a health geographer and design researcher, my work takes a human-centred, geographically informed approach to the design of care environments and systems.
+I explore how built, social and technological environments can be designed to support meaningful interactions that contribute to positive health outcomes.
+My research interests include transdisciplinary and mixed-method research, evaluation frameworks, and policy alternatives for inclusive, accessible and socially sustainable design.

 Expertise